Explore the Christian Doctrine and Biblical Truths From a Philosophical Perspective

 - The key events, personalities, movements and theological developments that have shaped Christianity throughout its history

-The Bachelor of Arts in Christian philosophy degree program concludes with an intensive exploration of the fundamental issues in religion and religious experiences.
-Students will explore arguments for the existence and nature of God.
+The bachelor’s degree in Christian studies with a philosophy emphasis concludes with an in-depth exploration of the fundamental issues in religion and religious experiences.
+You will explore arguments for the existence and nature of God.

-A Christian philosophy Bachelor of Arts degree is a versatile career credential that may enable graduates to pursue meaningful work within the ministry.
-Graduates are prepared to engage others in thoughtful discussions of biblical truths, theology and philosophy.
-This ability may prepare graduates to pursue ministerial roles within the church and other Christian organizations.
-Some specific careers that may be related to this degree include:
+A degree in Christian studies with an emphasis in philosophy is a versatile career credential that may provide a springboard for you to pursue meaningful work within the ministry.
+This degree strives to prepare you to engage others in thoughtful discussions of biblical truths, theology and philosophy.
+Christian philosophy competencies may prepare you to pursue ministerial roles within the church and other Christian organizations, such as in the role of a religious activities and education director, or postsecondary philosophy and religion teacher.

 GCU seeks to graduate future Christian leaders who are capable of spreading the love of God in a diverse range of ministerial contexts.
 Some students may choose to further enhance their career qualifications by pursuing a master’s or doctoral degree through the Grand Canyon Theological Seminary.